 Another thing to try is a structured daily routine.
 When different activities happen at different times each day, life can be unpredictable and frightening for your senior.
 They don’t know what’s coming next.

-After getting used to a regular daily routine, they’ll instinctively know what activity is coming next and are more likely to feel more comfortable, safe, and ready to participate.
+After getting used to a regular daily routine, they’ll instinctively know what activity is coming next and will feel more comfortable, safe, and ready to participate.

 4. My mom says she’s afraid of things that clearly aren’t real.
 How can I soothe her?

-The first thing to do is to treat everything she’s saying as if it were real because it is real for her.
+The first thing to do is to treat everything she’s saying as real, because it is real for her.

 Her reality is no longer the same as yours, so it’s important that you adapt.
 Contradicting her or trying to use reason to explain away the fear will only make her more scared or agitated.